 New York has taken bold action to save lives from gun violence and serves as a national model for many gun safety policies and programs.

 The state serves as a national model for developing and investing in community violence prevention and intervention programs.
-In 2019, New York had the second-lowest gun death rate in the country and the seventh-lowest crime gun export rate.
+In 2020, New York had the fifth-lowest gun death rate in the country and the third-lowest crime gun export rate.
 To continue to improve its gun safety efforts, New York legislators could increase funding for community violence intervention programs and strengthen its laws regulating undetectable and untraceable firearms (also known as ghost guns).